harini-jt/ebsd/README.md

-I learned to device various algorithms for solving problems in generating EBSD maps along side learning to work witn a completely new platform, PyQt5 from scratch.
+I learned to device various algorithms for solving problems in generating EBSD maps along side learning to work with a completely new platform, PyQt5 from scratch.

 Also learned Crystallography and Mathematics behind it.